-First Name: Last Name: Current Grade Level: Date: STUDENT CONTRACT AGREE Carefully read the attached Benton as to what will be expected of you EMENT County School District A when you are using the Acceptable Use Policy (IFBG).
-If you e district's Internet access or school nation fice to help you with anything you do have any questions etwork or computer When you feel that you understand network and utilize the available tee ract below so that you will be able to access the school's CONTRACT I have read the Benton County Schlow while using the Internet at school Jse Policy (IFBG).
-I understand the ru ules that I am to folment will be determined by Benton County administration of d on the type of rule I break.
-If I brea or faculty.
-If I break a law, however, l at I break will determine the punishmen understand that the BCSD is also COPPA (Children's CAct) compliant.
-On-Line Privacy Protection on Act) and FERPA (Family Education al Rights and Privacy Student's Name (please print): Student's Signature: INTERNET USE PARENT OR G Grades (This is a legally b E FORM Student's Full Name (Please Print) : Current Grade Level: Date: (IFBG) and understand the rules an while at school.
-I understand that cussed the proper use of the Interne I understand that if my child br with any other school activity.
-If he determined by the building Princ courts and law enforcement official I understand that the Benton Cosial material.
-However, I also recognials and will not hold them responsibility for supervision of my cosmological. d regulations that my child the school's Internet acct at school with my child eaks the rules, he/she wine/she breaks a rule made cipal or the Assistant Prirs who enforce the broken unty School District has to gnize it is impossible for sible for materials this stehild's Internet if and who for any damages on the internet with the school of the schoo cceptable Use Policy of the Benton C d is to follow while using the Internet ess is available for educational purpose.
-It be punished based on the type of responsible by the Benton County School Districtional.
-If he/she breaks a law, however law will determine the punishment reaken available electronic precautions to the school district to restrict access to addent may acquire on the network.
-Further my child's use is not in a school set network caused by my child.
-I hereby and/or school network ses only and have dis- ale broken just as it is at, the punishment will r, I understand that the ceived by my child.
-To eliminate controver-all controversial mate-arther, I accept full reting.
-Further, I accept Initial One: My child has my permission to use the Benton County School ol District's network to access the Inter net es or any other computer ton County School District's network or computer service available to my c Parent or Guardian (please print): Signature: Date:
+First Name:

+Last Name: Current Grade Level: Date:

+STUDENT CONTRACT AGREEMENT

+Carefully read the attached Benton County School District Acceptable Use Policy (IFBG).
+If you have any questions as to what will be expected of you when you are using the district's Internet access or school network or computer equipment, ask a teacher, your librarian or someone in the office to help you with anything you do not understand..

+When you feel that you understand the rules, sign the contract below so that you will be able to access the school's network and utilize the available technology.

+CONTRACT

+I have read the Benton County School District Acceptable Use Policy (IFBG).
+I understand the rules that I am to follow while using the Internet at school.

+I understand that if I break the rules, I will be punished based on the type of rule I break.
+If I break a rule, the punishment will be determined by Benton County administration or faculty.
+If I break a law, however, I understand that the courts and law enforcement officials who enforce the law that I break will determine the punishment I receive.

+BCSD is also COPPA (Children's On-Line Privacy Protection Act) and FERPA (Family Educational Rights and Privacy Act) compliant.

+Student's Name (please print):

+Student's Signature:

+INTERNET USE PARENT OR GUARDIAN SIGNATURE FORM Grades K - 12

+(This is a legally binding document)

+Student's Full Name (Please Print):

+Current Grade Level: Date:

+As the parent or guardian of this student I have read the Acceptable Use Policy of the Benton County School District (IFBG) and understand the rules and regulations that my child is to follow while using the Internet and/or school network while at school.
+I understand that the school's Internet access is available for educational purposes only and have discussed the proper use of the Internet at school with my child.

+I understand that if my child breaks the rules, he/she will be punished based on the type of rule broken just as it is with any other school activity.
+If he/she breaks a rule made by the Benton County School District, the punishment will be determined by the building Principal or the Assistant Principal.
+If he/she breaks a law, however, I understand that the courts and law enforcement officials who enforce the broken law will determine the punishment received by my child.

+I understand that the Benton County School District has taken available electronic precautions to eliminate controversial material.
+However, I also recognize it is impossible for the school district to restrict access to all controversial materials and will not hold them responsible for materials this student may acquire on the network.
+Further, I accept full responsibility for supervision of my child's Internet if and when my child's use is not in a school setting.
+Further, I accept responsibility for any/all expenses for any damages on the network caused by my child.
+I hereby certify that the information that I have entered onto this form is correct.

+Initial One:

+My child has my permission to use the Benton County School District's network to access the Internet

+My child DOES NOT have my permission to use the Benton County School District's network to access the Internet and I DO NOT want Internet services or any other computer or computer service available to my child.
+I realize that this will make enrollment in certain classes impossible.

+Parent or Guardian (please print): Signature: Date: